 Our Approach to Mediation

 We believe that most people have the ability to solve their own disputes.
 We see our role as mediator as that of a facilitator of communication and a guide of the problem solving process.
 We assist you and the other parties in the conflict or lawsuit in having difficult conversations over tough issues.
 The earlier mediation takes place the less it costs you in decreased productivity, low morale and inefficiency.
 Past clients have commented that our “calm approach” enables them to have honest and open dialogues, air their differences and find workable solutions.
-In 2001, Ms. Kandell passed a performance based mediator certification, the only such certification in the US, by the Maryland Council for Dispute Resolution.
+Ms. Kandell is a certified professional mediator.
+In 2001, she passed a performance based mediator certification, the only such certification in the US, by the Maryland Council for Dispute Resolution.
 For more information on the mediation process, see Mediation FAQs.

 You spend more hours at work than at home.
 Workplace conflicts may range from disagreements among team members to race or age discrimination or sexual harassment complaints under the civil rights laws.
 Workplace conflicts can be terribly disruptive, whether you are the employee, the business owner or the agency director.
 Forty-two percent of a manager’s time is spent on reaching agreement with others when conflicts occur.
 Moreover, workplace disruptions due to conflict cost an employer 10% of the salary of the employees involved.
 Read about the high cost of conflict.